 32 Chase Road

 Modern building with one large room designed for eaters.
 Large outside seating area with the feel of being in the countryside.
 Footpath at the side of the pub leads to the Pensnett railway walk.
 Guest beers come from the Marston's range.

 Under new management since 2018, this venue has reinstated itself as a destination for both quality real ales and food.
 To the rear, the courtyard has recently been both extended and refurbished to a high standard.
 The real ales which are conditioning in the cellar are listed on a board opposite the main bar.
 There is an elevated, separate restaurant to the rear of the pub.

 - Old Bulls Head

 1 Redhall Road

-Black Country Ales brewery tap where the rear lounge has a sports focus and is regularly used for baby showers and other celebrations while the front bar has a dartboard adjacent to the real fire.
-Large crusty cobs are a popular accompaniment alongside one of the eight beers.
-A variety of CAMRA-produced reading materials is well-maintained by the management.
-Regular beer festivals are held in the garden where there is additional seating.
+The brewery tap for Black Country Ales.
+The rear lounge has a sports focus and is also used to host celebrations, while the front bar has a dartboard adjacent to the real fire.
+Large crusty cobs are a popular accompaniment to the ales.
+A variety of CAMRA reading materials is well-maintained by the management.
+Regular beer festivals are held in the garden, where there is additional seating.